-The IAPSS Annual Theme is what can one see as a ‘red thread’ running throughout the year, around which our events and publications are centred.
-This manifests itself in a number of ways, such as the main focus of study trips, the theme of the IAPSS World Congress and several publications.
+The IAPSS Annual Theme is what one can see as a ‘red thread’ running throughout the year, around which our events and publications are centered.
+This manifests itself in a number of ways, such as the main focus of study trips, the theme of the IAPSS World Congress, and several publications.

 Democracy, Identity, and Power

-Globalisation and shifting geopolitics have heralded transformations in a myriad of subjects, including civil-military relations, international law and even domestic elections through for example discourses about the European Union.
-Likewise, in the wake of technological advancements, questions about the role of cyberspace in security, defense and day-to-day governance emerge, as well as human-made impacts on the climate, and the future use of natural resources.
-The wave of refugees that reached Europe in 2015 challenged many previous concepts and ideas of, amongst others, national, ethnic and religious identity.
-Economic and social gaps caused by globalisation and the actions of the “established elites” have also fuelled populist discourses and right-wing movements.
-They challenge the traditional understanding of democracy, its practice and theory.
+Globalization and shifting geopolitics have heralded transformations in a myriad of subjects, including civil-military relations, international law, and even domestic elections through for example discourses about the European Union.
+Likewise, in the wake of technological advancements, questions about the role of cyberspace in security, defense, and day-to-day governance emerge, as well as human-made impacts on the climate, and the future use of natural resources.
+The wave of refugees that reached Europe in 2015 challenged many previous concepts and ideas of, amongst others, national, ethnic, and religious identity.
+Economic and social gaps caused by globalization and the actions of the “established elites” have also fuelled populist discourses and right-wing movements.
+They challenge the traditional understanding of democracy, its practice, and its theory.

 Diversity and Globalization